SegmentationBLWX/sssegmentation/docs/QuickRun.md

 - `${CKPTSPATH}`: Checkpoints you want to resume from,
 - `--outputdir`: The directory used to save output image(s),
 - `--imagepath`: Image path, which means we let the segmentor inference on the given image,
-- `--imagedir`: Image directory, which means we let the segmentor inference on the images existed in the given image directory.
+- `--imagedir`: Image directory, which means we let the segmentor inference on the images existed in the given image directory,
+- `--ema`: Please add `--ema` if you want to load ema weights for segmentors.

 Here are some example commands,